 A workers’ compensation ghost policy can help self-employed business owners land clients and comply with state laws.
 Here’s everything you need to know about getting a ghost policy for workers’ comp.

-As many individual contractors and solo business owners are normally exempt from workers' comp requirements, this type of policy is designed to help these types of business owners provide a certificate of insurance (COI) without having to pay for a full workers’ compensation policy.
+Contractors and solo business owners, who are typically exempt from workers' comp requirements, often purchase ghost policies as a way to satisfy requirements without having to pay for a full workers’ compensation policy.

 In this case, a ghost policy can help you win the contract.

 Most general contractors require their subcontractors to provide their own business insurance.
-If you’re an independent contractor, a ghost policy can give you the certificate of insurance needed to win the job.
+If you’re an independent contractor, a ghost policy can give you the certificate of insurance (COI) needed to win the job.

 But, even if you are exempt, you may still need to show proof of insurance from time to time.
 A minimal ghost policy will fulfill that requirement while saving you money on premiums.

-Certain businesses, like plumbers, electricians, and construction contractors, often need to show proof of workers’ compensation coverage — even if they’re a one-person business.
+Certain businesses, like plumbers, electricians, and construction contractors, often need to show proof of workers’ compensation coverage—even if they’re a one-person business.

 In that case, a ghost policy would allow you to provide proof of coverage and work the jobs you want.